Fellow-Consulting-AG/docapp-docs/docs/security/privileges.md

 The first user of DOC² is the default organization admin.

 ## Privileges
-Organisation admins are able to access the settings in DOC².
+Organization admins are able to access the settings in DOC².
 They are allowed to configure:

 - Company information